Best Time to Visit Albania

 For those interested in history and culture, the charming cities of Tirana and Berat offer boutique hotels and local guesthouses.

-To ensure a pleasant stay, booking your accommodation in advance is recommended, especially during the peak season (late March to early June or September through October).
+Booking your accommodation in advance is recommended to ensure a pleasant stay, especially during the peak season (late March to early June or September through October).

 Safety Tips